c-demone/vim-studio-code/README.md

 You may have noticed that my terminal has a fancy powerline.
 I am currently using this [powerline Go-lang app](https://github.com/justjanne/powerline-go)

-An alternative is to use [this Python based option](https://medium.com/earlybyte/powerline-for-bash-6d3dd004f6fc) The Python based option should be more “out-of-the-box” on Unix systems, since python comes installed by default and can be installed with:
+An alternative is to use [this Python based option](https://medium.com/earlybyte/powerline-for-bash-6d3dd004f6fc)

 <code>pip3 install powerline-gitstatus</code>